"I am like the most self-critical person... deep down it's like, it's a mess."

 "There was an earthquake," he told CNBC, "and people are acting like it didn't happen."

 He's giddy about it.
-Not in the polished way of a venture capitalist talking up his portfolio, but with the genuine excitement of a kid who started programming at fourteen because code was the way out.
-Now the code is writing itself.
+Not in the polished way of a VC talking up his portfolio, but with the excitement of someone who remembers that code was the way out of a one-bedroom apartment, and now the code is writing itself.

-The man who invested $300,000 in a cryptocurrency exchange nobody believed in is now presiding over the era where a handful of people with the right AI tools can build what used to require hundreds.
+The man who wrote a $300,000 check into a cryptocurrency exchange nobody believed in is now presiding over the era where ten people with the right AI tools can build what used to take hundreds.
 Every technological shift that lowers the barrier to building has been, for him, a form of justice.
 The internet gave him a byline at sixteen.
 Software gave him Palantir at twenty-three.
-AI is now giving the next kid — in some one-bedroom apartment in some version of Fremont — the same door out he had.
-The pattern hasn't changed.
-He's still betting on misfits.
-He's just doing it at scale.
+AI is the door he's now trying to hold open for the next misfit with a laptop and a reason.

 "If you have at least one person at YC who took an oath to look out for you for the life of the company," he says, "that's better than 90% of founders get."